 As an important side note, I constantly ask the teachers I work with to audit their strategies for filing digital artefacts.
 The responses I get to the question, ‘do you really need to keep, save or file all the videos and images your students create?’
 Sometimes, it is vital (or a requirement) that work is preserved as evidence of outcomes.
 However, the selection process, and the method, needs to be examined.

-I have detailed my thoughts about this further and provide some useful ideas and resources in another post, ‘Super Ideas for Sharing and (Time)Saving in the Classroom’, which will be out next week.
+I have detailed my thoughts about this further and provide some useful ideas and resources in another post, ‘Do you really need to keep all those images?’.